SimulatedGREG/electron-vue/docs/project_structure.md

 # Project Structure

 When it comes to making electron apps, project structure is a little different.
-The documentation below attempts to explain how the boilerplate works and the differences when the app is packaged.
+The documentation below attempts to explain how the boilerplate works and the differences when the app is built.

 ## Using two `package.json`'s